threepointone/react-act-examples/README.md

 }
 ```

-Let's try writing a test for this -
+Let's write a test for this:

 ```jsx
 it("should tick to a new value", () => {